Appropriations Club Handbook

 1. SGC will fund no more than two meals per day, with a maximum of $25 per meal.

+v.
 Vendors:

 1. Ithaca College has a pre-approved list of companies for student organizations to use.
 This list is provided under the "Risk Management" section of the college website.
 There are lists of bus, inflatables, and game vendor companies.
-Only vendors on these lists will receive funding."
+Only vendors on these lists will receive funding.

 2. SGC will fund the payment attached to hiring students only if they are hired through the Office of Student Engagement.
-This includes, but is not limited to, DIs, photographers, and other professional services.
+This includes, but is not limited to, DJs, photographers, and other professional services.

 3. SGC will not fund non-specific items with no specific association.
 Such items include overage charge covers, risk management, or miscellaneous items.
 These items are not specific to one category and are not guaranteed expenses.